decentraland/profile-images/README.md

 - Run `cp .env.example .env`

-Finally, start the producer and consumer services
+Finally, start the producer and consumer services and the local preview

 - Run `npm start`

-If you want, you can start them on separate terminals individually by running `npm run start:producer` and `npm run start:consumer`
+If you want, you can start them on separate terminals individually by running `npm run start:producer`, `npm run start:consumer` and `npm run start:preview`